maxgrossenbacher/nlp_yelp_reviews/README.md

 | rating | Gradient Boosted Trees | learning_rate: 0.1; max_features: sqrt; n_estimators: 500 | ** | ** |

 #### Seq2Seq:
-Seq2seq models were employed to predict more complex
+[Seq2seq](https://github.com/maxgrossenbacher/nlp_yelp_reviews/blob/master/seq2seq_script.sh) models were attempted to predict more complex labels including the target label, which is a combination of rating of a review and price of a restaurant.
+More time was needed in order to optimize these models.
+Neural networks may provide a future direction for this project in order to control overfitting of classifiers.

 ## Web App:
 [The Yelp Review Scorer]() will process a Yelp-type review and output a usefulness score, overall sentiment, and suggested rating.
 Scores are predicted using the final models and parameters obtained after a grid search.
 Have fun!